 Myth 2: Generators require gasoline & a lot of setup time

 Portable gasoline generators have challenges like ensuring the gas is fresh, and there’s enough to get through an outage.

 Permanent propane generators for your house are the most convenient option with much less hassle.
 Propane does not deteriorate while stored in the tank.
 If appropriately sized propane storage is installed, the standby generator can provide fuel to power a home for days, even weeks, without needing to refuel.

 Wireless propane tank monitoring and auto delivery options add a safety net.
 Many high-performance builders will install a standby generator’s electrical panel and gas lines.
 This is an attractive option to buyers because it’s less expensive to install from the get-go.

 Myth 3: All generators are dirty & noisy

 Unlike portable gasoline generators, propane standby generators don’t smell or endanger the environment.
-Also, they have become much quieter over the last decade or so, and with high tech features like remote monitoring so the unit’s status can be checked right from the convenience of a phone.
+Also, they have become much quieter over the last decade.
+High-tech features like remote monitoring allow you to check the unit’s status right from your phone.
 This is particularly useful and convenient if you’re away or expecting a big storm.